2024 Summer Field HIREP Research Program, Blending Academic Excellence And Cultural Immersion

 2024 Summer Field HIREP Research Program

-SINGAPORE, August 6, 2024 /EINPresswire / -- On July 18, 2024, HIREP officially launched its 2024 Summer Field Research Program at Xiamen University Malaysia.
+KUALA LUMPUR, MALAYSIA, August 7, 2024 /EINPresswire / -- On July 18, 2024, HIREP officially launched its 2024 Summer Field Research Program at Xiamen University Malaysia.
 The program aims to broaden students' international perspectives and enhance their global competitiveness.

 1. Engaging Renowned Global Scholars, Stimulating Academic Discourse